 The British Council is the United Kingdom’s international organisation for cultural relations and educational opportunities.

 Working effectively with diversity is an essential part of our mission.
-We are committed to ensuring that there is no unjustified discrimination in the recruitment, retention, training and development of staff on the basis of age, disability, gender including transgender, HIV/AIDS status, marital status including civil partnerships, pregnancy and maternity, political opinion, race/ethnicity, religion and belief, sexual orientation, socio-economic background, spent convictions, trade union activity or membership, work pattern, on the basis of having or not having dependants or on any other grounds which are irrelevant.
+We are committed to ensuring that there is no unjustified discrimination in the recruitment, retention, training and development of staff on the basis of age, disability, gender including transgender, HIV/AIDS status, marital status including civil partnerships, pregnancy and maternity, political opinion, race/ethnicity, religion and belief, sexual orientation, socio-economic background, spent convictions, trade union activity or membership, work pattern, having or not having dependants or on any other grounds which are irrelevant to decision making.

 We aim to abide by and promote equality legislation.
 We follow both the letter and the spirit of the law in this area.
 We try to avoid unjustified discrimination which we recognise is a barrier to equality, diversity, inclusion and human rights.